Welcome, soul.

 I love a hard-won truth.
 The harder the better.

-The Magic of What Happens is all about lived experiences and true stories as well as curated recommendations, for you.
+The Magic of What Happens is all about the aching thrum of being alive and the truths that come with being a seeker, as well as curated recommendations for you.

 We all must remember our aliveness.

-I’ve been writing on my website Life Curator for nearly ten years.
-Here is a list of things I’ve written that you can go ahead and make a cup of tea for:
+I’ve been writing on my website Life Curator for ten years.
+Here is a list of the most popular things I’ve written (cup of tea recommended):

 Can you define ‘magic’ for us, AJ?

-When I talk about ‘magic’ I mean “did that just really happen?” moments in everyday life — synchronicities that occur without your doing, chance encounters, signs, advice, manifestations that come out of left field (but never how you thought), downloads from nature or the Universe (I am auditory, not visual), and divination tools that provide big knowings and answers.
+When I talk about ‘magic’, I mean those “did that just really happen?” moments in all our lives — synchronicities that occur without your doing, chance encounters, signs, advice, manifestations and answers that come out of left field, downloads from nature, hearing the Universe speak, and divination tools that provide clarity and big soul knowings.

-If I’ve lost you, don’t worry, I will explain it all.
+If I’ve lost you, don’t worry, it will make sense.

 What do you mean by ‘what happens’?